tapfortap/Documentation/AndroidIntegrationGuide.md

 - _ACCESS_WIFI_STATE_: Required to check network status in order to help the SDK be smarter about network requests and to help with conversion tracking.
 - _WRITE_EXTERNAL_STORAGE_: Required to cache ads locally on the phone.
-This greatly improves performance and reduces network traffic and radio usage (which mostly in increasing battery life).
+This greatly improves performance and reduces network traffic and radio usage.
 TapForTap is capped at 10MB of disk space.

-## Step 4 - Add the Activity to Your AndroidManifest.xml
+## Step 4 - Add the FullScreenAdActivity to Your AndroidManifest.xml

 Add the following activity to your AndroidManifest.xml.
 This enables showing full screen ads.